mitsuba-renderer/drjit/docs/custom.rst

 =============

 Enoki offers several escape hatches to implement custom features that are difficult to express using builtin functionality.
+This section explains such extension mechanisms related to the JIT compiler and automatic differentiation.

 .. _custom-cuda: